effector/effector/src/content/docs/en/typescript/typing-effector.md

 // warningMessage has type Event<{warn: string}>
 ```

-## attach
+## `attach`

-To allow typescript to infer types of created effect, add type to `mapParams` first argument, which will become effect `params` type
+To allow typescript to infer types of created effect, add a type to `mapParams` first argument, which will become effect `params` type

 ```typescript
 const sendTextFx = createEffect<{ text: string }, "ok">();